Devil Times Five is being reissued on Blu-ray by Code Red and Kino Lorber on February 9th. Special Features:

 Audio Commentary by Actors Joan McCall and Dawn Lynn with Producers Mickey Blowitz and David Sheldon, Moderated by Darren Gross

 Featurette with Actors Tierre Turner, Joan McCall, Dawn Lynn and Producer David Sheldon

 Meanwhile, here is our previous coverage of Devil Times Five:

 ‘5 bad seeds, possessed by murder!’

-The film was originally known as Peopletoys and also released as The Horrible House on the Hill, Five O’Clock Killers and Tantrums (British VHS title).
+Originally known as Peopletoys it has also released as The Horrible House on the Hill, Five O’Clock Killers and Tantrums.

 Five children crawl from the wreckage of a deadly van accident in a snowy canyon.
 The juvenile survivors (including future teen heartthrob Leif Garrett) seek shelter at a secluded mountain top winter home occupied by a rich businessman (Gene Evans) and his friends (including Sorrell Booke and Shelly Morrison).

 Soon, strange mishaps occur and the group is stranded without electricity and telephones.
 One by one, the adults begin to fall prey to a series of shocking and violent deaths.
 By the time the few surviving adults suspect the demented delinquents it may be too late…

 When watching Devil Times Five, it helps to know a little something about what went on behind the scenes.
 Apparently, original director Sean McGregor was fired when it turned out that, after several weeks of filming, he only had 38 minutes of usable footage.

 Several weeks later, a second director, David Sheldon, was brought in to reshoot a good deal of the movie.
 Unfortunately, by the time that Sheldon arrived, the majority of the cast had moved onto other projects and the main killer kid (Leif Garrett) had gotten his hair cut for another movie, meaning that he had to wear an ill-fitting wig for the reshoots.